 In July 2014, the IASB published the complete version of IFRS 9 which is effective for annual periods beginning on or after January 1, 2018, with retrospective application.
-The new standard includes requirements on the classification and measurement of financial assets and liabilities, an expected credit loss model that replaces the existing incurred loss impairment model and new hedge accounting guidance.
-The Company has evaluated and meets the requirements to defer the adoption of IFRS 9 until the new insurance contracts standard is adopted effective January 1, 2021.
+The new standard includes requirements on the classification and measurement of financial assets and liabilities, an expected credit loss model that replaces the existing incurred loss impairment model, and new hedge accounting guidance.
+The Company has evaluated and meets the requirements to defer the adoption of IFRS 9, since the percentage of liabilities connected with insurance contracts over total liabilities is above the 90% threshold.
+The company has deferred adoption, until the new insurance contracts standard is adopted effective January 1, 2022.